topleft/whatsUpDoc/readme.md

 If all is working you will get back a token and a success message.

+A note about docker container file structure:

+When docker builds the container it creates an _app/_ directory and puts your working directory within that.
+So in your _docker-compose.yml_, when specifying volumes, be sure to use the _app/_ as the root of the path.

-If you need to connect to dockerized db:
+If you need to connect to the dockerized db:

 ```sh
 psql -h localhost -p 5433 -d whats_up_doc_development -U admin
 ```

 TODOs:

-- get gulp live reload happening so that we don't have to rebuild the project with every code change
+- CHECK get gulp live reload happening so that we don't have to rebuild the project with every code change
 - set up another node app that does something trivial to test authentication
  - the idea is that once authenticated through the user-service other services will accept the same token to allow access
  - idea for 'something trivial': pokemon api, gihub api, nytimes api?